iwantmyname/blog/_posts/2014-05-10-platforms-for-building-restaurant-websites.md

 ##Discoverability is all in a name

 Finding the perfect domain name can be just as important as building a great site.
-And if you only take one thing from this post, it should be that your domain name should be the same as your company name.
-Most restaurants will likely try to grab a .com first, but don't sacrifice memorability just for that domain extension.
+And if you only take one thing from this post, it should be that **your domain name should be the same as your company name**.
+Most restaurants will likely try to grab a .com first, but don't sacrifice memorability just so you can have a specific domain extension.

-For example, if your company name is Bar Chris (and barchris.com is taken already), don't register something like barchrisyum.com just to be in the .com namespace.
+For example, if your company name is Bar Chris (and barchris.com is taken), don't register something like barchrisyum.com just to be in the .com namespace.
 It'll just confuse people—and besides, there are so many great alternatives available.

 ###Option 1: Look for something local